M-Appliances/A-Bit-Pushy-Arduino/README.md

-# A-Bit-Pushy
+# A Bit Pushy
-**AKA the PB01**
+**Where it all began!**

-This repo contains the code for the first Pantri device.
-How cool is that eh?!
+This repo contains the code for our first device, 'A Bit Pushy'.
+A IoT based button device that connects directly to the Pantri Dashboard.

-If you want to find out exactly what its about, then take a look here:
+If you want to know what its about, then take a look at our original hackster blog post here:

 [https://www.hackster.io/pantri/a-bit-pushy-6e7222](https://www.hackster.io/pantri/a-bit-pushy-6e7222)

-On the above link you'll find out everything you need to know about what ***A Bit Pushy*** is all about.

-Theres also a shopping list for you to find out how to build one & instructions.

-#Help You

-If you need any support, chat to us on [Slack](https://pantri-developers.slack.com/join/shared_invite/enQtMzQ2MTQ2NjI5Mzk3LWE1NDc5OGQ1MDBhNWJhMDE5NTFjNzU1YThmOWJjZThiZGQzNjc5NWY4YWQ5YjFkNWY3NjljZGI4MmE4NTM3NmE).
-Note that we're only in alpha & so you'll need to be in our alpha club to join.
-If you think you have something worth contributing, then ask to join by dropping us a line (contact details at [pantri.net](http://www.pantri.net)).

 #Help Us